sjstretton/screwed/12B-Proposals-EnvironmentalTaxes.md

 Burning fossil fuels causes both global and local environmental problems.
 In addition, burning oil products in cars causes health problems and car travel is relatively dangerous.
 A tax on fuel is a way of paying for those costs.
 Additional local pollution caused by coal, for example SO2, soot (including PM10s), needs to be controlled by taxes or tradable permits.

+# 13.11 Food And Sin Taxes

+## Alcohol and Tobacco

+Alcohol and tobacco taxes would be retained as today.
+There may be a case for harmonisation across Europe, to prevent 'booze cruises'.

+## Sugar Tax on Processed and Prepared Food

+Excess sugar intake causes multiple health problems including obesity, type-II diabetes and tooth decay.
+We propose a simple sugar tax on the manufacture or importation of sugar based on three categories of sugar-like compounds.

+- Class A: 'sugar' (i.e., sucrose, glucose and fructose), including contents of fruit juice.
+- Class B: 'near sugar', including maltose etc. and synthetic and natural sweeteners with unclear health impacts.
+- Class C: 'unprocessed' sugars in raw fruit and vegetables; starch and other carbohydrates.

+Class A would have 100% tax (ie. £0.01 or 1p per gram sugar); class B, 50%  (ie. 0.5 pence per gram sugar); and class C 0%.

+## Salt Tax on Processed and Prepared Food

+We propose a simple salt tax on processed foods.
+This would be charged according to salt content.

 ## Carbon Tax